-3.3 Error and State Monads.
-Use of Laziness
+3.3 Error and State Monads, and use of Laziness

-An extensive use of the Monad Transformer Library(mt1) is done.
+An extensive use of the Monad Transformer Library $^{6}$ (mtl) is done.
 This library, inspired by [5], provides definitions of several monads and monad combinators.

 The State monad encapsulates computations requiring the explicit propagation of a state.
-It is used in the Hindley-Milner type and region inference phase.
-This phase traverses the AST of a given definition and decorates it with a preliminary type, while propagating an internal state, wrapped in the monad as follows:
+It is used in the H-M type and region inference phase of our compiler.
+This phase traverses the AST of a given definition and decorates it with a preliminary type, while propagating an internal state, wrapped in the monad as follows: type IntState = ([Equation] [Constraint] Set TypeYar] [TypeYar] [TypeYar] [String] BecCalle)

-'''

-type IntState = ([Equation], [Constraint], Set TypeVar, [TypeVar], [TypeVar],
+type IntState = ([Equation], [Constraint], Set TypeVar, [TypeVar], [TypeVar], [String], RecCalls) type HMState = State IntState

-[String], RecCalls)

-type HMState = State IntState

-'''

-During the AST traversal, several unification equations and constraints between types are generated and stored in the first two components of the state.
+During the AST traversal, several unification equations and constraints between types are generated and stored in the two first components of the state.
 This may involve the generation of fresh names for type and region type variables.
-These are represented as lazy infinite lists in the fourth and fifth components of the state.
+These make up the fourth and fifth components of the state, which are lazy infinite lists of fresh names.
 When one of these is needed, the head of the corresponding list is taken and its tail is put back into the state.
 The set of explicit generated region variables, needed by the region inference, is stored in the third component.
-In addition, the type assigned to each recursive call is uniquely identified and stored in a separate table of type Reccalls (seventh component), used later to infer polymorphic recursion over regions.
+In addition, the type assigned to each recursive call is uniquely identified and stored in a separate table of type RecCalls (seventh component), used later in order to infer polymorphic recursion over regions.
 The recursive call identifiers are generated in the same way as type variables.

-As an example, the following (simplified) code fragment decorates a let expression.
-The state is propagated from the auxiliary expression to the main one.
-We compare below the monadic approach with an explicit state propagation approach: Explicit propagation:
+As an example, the following (simplified) code fragment decorates a let expression: the state is just propagated from the auxiliary expression to the main one.
+We compare below the monadic approach with the explicit state propagation.